moldit/mold/docs/index.rst

 behaves as indicated above.

-``log`` protocol
+``channel3`` protocol
 ===============================================================================

-The log channel is meant for getting all stdin, stdout, stderr and other logging/debugging information back to the historian.
+Channel3 is meant for getting all stdin, stdout, stderr and other logging/debugging information back to the historian.

-Things written to the log channel are encoded in JSON tuples wrapped in netstrings.
+Things written to the channel are encoded in JSON tuples wrapped in netstrings.
 Each tuple has 3 items:

 1. Child process name or ``null`` if the current process